 Born in Tunbridge Wells in 1995, Emma Corrin is a Golden Globe-winning actress, best known for playing Lady Diana Spencer in Netflix’s The Crown.
-In 2021, she’ll make her West End debut as Anna in Anna X, opening at the Harold Pinter Theatre as part of the RE:EMERGE season.
+She made her West End debut as Anna in Anna X at the Harold Pinter Theatre.

 While at school, Corrin developed a keen interest in the performing arts, eventually taking a gap year by doing a Shakespeare course at the London Academy of Music and Dramatic Art.
 After twelve months at LAMDA, Corrin then began a drama degree at Bristol University, later leaving to pursue Education, English, Drama and the Arts at St John’s College, Cambridge.
 While studying, Corrin appeared in two films: Cesare and Alex’s Dream, later graduating from Cambridge University in 2018.

 It didn’t take long for Corrin to make her television debut.
 In 2019, she played Esther Carter in an episode of Grantchester, starring alongside Jemma Redgrave and Robson Green.
 She then played Esme Winikus in Pennyworth, an American crime drama using characters from DC Comics.
 She’s also starred in Misbehaviour, a British comedy film with Rhys Ifans, Keeley Hawes, Jessie Buckley and Keira Knightley.